 Remove the Lid From the Pan

 You might have been keeping the lid on the pan while you were making the apple butter.
-Lots of people choose to do this in an effort to try to keep as much flavor in the apple butter as possible.
+Lots of people choose to do this in an effort to try to keep as much flavor in it as possible.

 However, this can actually go wrong because you could wind up getting too much moisture trapped in there.
 The excess moisture isn’t allowed to escape when the lid is on tightly, and this can cause your apple butter to turn out runny.

-To alleviate this, it’s simply going to be wise to remove the lid from the pan at a certain point in time.
-As long as you do this, then it’s unlikely that your apple butter will turn out runny.
+To alleviate this, you’ll want to remove the lid from the pan at a certain point in time.
+As long as you do this, it’s unlikely that your apple butter will turn out runny.

 You want to keep the moisture issue in mind every single time you’re making apple butter from here on out.
-You need to remove that lid from the pan at some point or you’ll continue to have thin and runny apple butter.
+You need to remove that lid from the pan at some point or it’ll continue to be thin and runny.